ADupthetotal/CosmoPaperQA/README.md

 |       LitQA2_edit with PaperQA2 RAG|                                 80&plusmn;4|                              73&plusmn;4|                           87&plusmn;3|
 |        LitQA2_edit with Mistral RAG|                                 78&plusmn;4|                              71&plusmn;4|                           66&plusmn;5|

-Accuracy is the percentage of the given automated evaluation results that agree with the human evaluations.

 |                                    | Accuracy of Embed_AI evaluation(%)| Accuracy of OpenAI evaluator agent(%)|
 |------------------------------------|-----------------------------------|--------------------------------------|
 |        CosmoPaperQA with OpenAI RAG|                        71&plusmn;4|                           76&plusmn;4|